calvinrzachman/bolts/04-onion-routing.md

   - `ss(0) = SHA256(k(0) * E(0))` (standard ECDH)
   - `rho(0) = HMAC256("rho", ss(0))`
   - `E(1) = SHA256(E(0) || ss(0)) * E(0)`
-- If an `encrypted_data` field is provided:
+- MUST decrypt the `encrypted_data` field using `rho(0)` and use the decrypted fields to locate the next node
-  - MUST decrypt it using `rho(0)`
+- If the `encrypted_data` field is missing or cannot be decrypted:
-  - MUST use the decrypted fields to locate the next node
+  - MUST return an error
 - If `encrypted_data` contains a `next_blinding_override`:
   - MUST use it as the next blinding point instead of `E(1)`
 - Otherwise: